-The Center for Advances Study Southeast Europe will conduct activities as part of a three-year project Cultures of Rejection in Europe (CuRe) in Croatia.
+The Center for Advances Study Southeast Europe is conducting activities as part of a three-year project Cultures of Rejection in Europe (CuRe) in Croatia.

-Specifically, the research will focus on the way economic and technological changes impact employees in logistics and sales, and in which way employees ascribe any particular meaning to these changes.
+Specifically, the research focuses on the way economic and technological changes impact employees in logistics and sales, and in which way employees ascribe any particular meaning to these changes.

 The study results should contribute to overcoming a series of major challenges Europe presently faces.
 The Center for Advanced Study Southeast Europe, as well as its parent institution, the University of Rijeka, cultivate a transdisciplinary approach to research, allowing for a flourishing of innovative methods and theories.
 The results will be presented as part of public events and international conferences in Rijeka and outside Croatia.